mariusposogan/TestCases/README.md

 4. Press Login Button

 **Expected result:**
-An Error stating that "Email/Password is incorrect" should appear.
+An message stating that Email is not registered should appear with a link to invide the user to register a new account.

 **Test data**
 User: aaaaaaa@email.com  &  Password: abc123